TGAC/COPO-documentation/help/faq.rst

          <br>

    #.
-Upload the completed manifest
+Upload the completed manifest.

       Visit the :ref:`samples-submission` section for guidance on submitting samples.